Who we work with

 One Stop – A ‘one stop’ is a term used in the sync world for a person that owns both the songwriting and the master rights to a piece of music.
 One stops are easier to license due to the singular point of contact.

-Once a piece of music works has been chosen for media, the creator must next obtain a license in order to place it.
+Once a piece of music works has been chosen for media, the creator must then obtain a license to place it.
 There are four main types of licenses:

 Master Recording License – A master recording license gives the right to use a specific sound recording.
 This does not always need to be obtained.
 If only a sync license can be obtained, a cover recording can be created – this often makes the licensing cheaper.